-Indicator, Button, or Connector Icon Description blue system status indicator The blue system status indicator lights up during normal system operation.
-Both the systems management software and the identification buttons located on the front and back of the system can cause the blue system status indicator to flash to identify a particular system. amber system status indicator The amber system status indicator flashes when the system needs attention due to a problem with power supplies, fans, system temperature, or hard drives.
-NOTE: If the system is connected to AC power and an error has been detected, the amber system status indicator flashes regardless of whether the system has been powered on.
-NIC1 and NIC2 link and activity indicators The link and activity indicators for the two integrated NICs light intermittently when the NICs are in use.
-6 6 hard-drive indicator The green hard-drive activity indicator flashes when the hard drives are in use.
-See Figure 1-2 for more information on 0 hard-drive indicators. power-on indicator, power button The power-on indicator lights when the system power is on.
-The power-on indicator blinks when power is available to the system, but the system is not powered on. ტ The power button controls the DC power supply output to the system.
-NOTE : If you turn off the system using the power button and the system is running an ACPI-compliant operating system, the system performs a graceful shutdown before the power is turned off.
-If the system is not running an ACPI-compliant operating system, the power is turned off immediately after the power button is pressed. system identification button The identification buttons on the front and back panels can be used to locate a particular system within a rack.
+Indicator, Button, or Connector Icon Description Blue system status indicator Does not operate when the bezel is removed.
+The LCD display indicates the status.
+Amber system status indicator Does not operate when the bezel is removed.
+The LCD display indicates the status.
+LCD display Provides system ID, status information, and system error messages.
+The LCD display lights during normal system operation.
+Both the systems management software and the identification buttons located on the front and back of the system can cause the LCD to flash blue to identify a particular system.
+The LCD display lights amber when the system needs attention due to a problem with power supplies, fans, system temperature, or hard drives.
+NOTE: If the system is connected to AC power and an error has been detected, the LCD display flashes amber regardless of whether the system has been powered on.
+Power-on indicator, power button ტ The power-on indicator lights when the system power is on.
+The power-on indicator blinks when power is available to the system, but the system is not powered on.
+The power button controls the DC power supply output to the system.
+NOTE: If you turn off the system using the power button and the system is running an ACPI-compliant operating system, the system performs a graceful shutdown before the power is turned off.
+If the system is not running an ACPI-compliant operating system, the power is turned off immediately after the power button is pressed.
+System identification button 1 The identification buttons on the front and back panels can be used to locate a particular system within a rack.
 When one of these buttons is pushed, the blue system status indicator on the front and back blinks until one of the buttons is pushed again.
-0 pusileu agaili.
-USB connectors Connects USB 2.0-compliant devices to the system. • NMI button Used to troubleshoot software and device driver errors when using certain operating systems.
+USB connectors Connects USB 2.0-compliant devices to the system.
+NMI button 8 Used to troubleshoot software and device driver errors when using certain operating systems.
 This button can be pressed using the end of a paper clip.
-8 Use this button only if directed to do so by qualified support personnel or by the operating system's documentation. video connector Connects a monitor to the system.
-101
+Use this button only if directed to do so by qualified support personnel or by the operating system's documentation.
+Video connector 101 Connects a monitor to the system.